 Typically sales guys are competitive and carry the, “I’m gonna beat you, and I’m gonna do better than you” mentality.
 This kid was different because when I saw him become successful because of how I had coached him, there was no better feeling for me.
 I was genuinely happy as hell he was making more money than me.
 That was a big moment in my career.
 Now, after having experienced that with Bret… then ten clients… then 50 clients… now hundreds of clients, I get to experience that feeling frequently now, and there’s a lot of “juice” in that for me.

 My BHAG (otherwise known as my Big Hairy Audacious Goal) is to bring Revenue Growth Mastery to the masses to help thousands and tens of thousands of people experience the same reality that I’ve helped create for my friends, family, and clients.

 “Ability is what you’re capable of doing.
 Motivation determines what you do.
 Attitude determines how well you do it.”

 – Lou Holtz

-My goal each year for Revenue Growth Mastery is to help 1,000 business owners, managers, or entrepreneurs experience success by scaling their business’s revenue.
+My goal each year for Revenue Growth Mastery is to help at least 1,000 business owners, managers, or entrepreneurs experience success by scaling their business’s revenue.

-It doesn’t matter how unique your revenue problems feel for your business, scaling revenue is something every business can accomplish with the 21-step Revenue Growth Mastery roadmap.
-This isn’t rocket-science.
-Revenue Growth Mastery is my simple revenue growing framework that I’ve taught all my clients, from startups to billion dollar enterprises.
-Don’t wait for your revenue to scale itself.
+It doesn’t matter how unique your revenue problems feel for your business.
+Scaling revenue is something every business can accomplish with the Revenue Growth Mastery roadmap.
+This isn’t rocket science.
+Revenue Growth Mastery is a simple revenue growth framework that I’ve taught all of my clients, from startups to billion-dollar enterprises.
+Please don’t wait and hope for your revenue to scale itself.
 Take immediate action to implement a proven system.
 To get started, CLICK THE “GET STARTED” BUTTON BELOW.